TedHusted/awake/awake.md/awake.md

 As Idisi speaks, the hologram illustrates their words in a seamless animation.

 Idisi: The Vanir came to Terra and created Elysium to protect the Terrans from the Anunnaki.
 We negotiated a treaty with the reptilians so that the Terrans were not used as slave labor.
 As cloning became problematic, the Vanir looked for solutions in the Terran DNA.
-Ultimately, we found a way to create a Vanir-Terran hybrid that could serve as a host for Vanir embryos.
+Ultimately, we found a way to create a Vanir-Terran hybrid that can bring the embryos to term.

 Atlas: Is it not wrong to create hybrids for our own benefit?
 How are we different from the Anunnaki?